Social Media’s Devastating Impact on Mental Health

 The Dangers of Doom-Scrolling and Its Impact on Mental Well-being

-Excessive release from doom-scrolling, coupled with prolonged screen time and exposure to negative news stories, can have devastating effects on individuals’ mental .
+Excessive release from doom-scrolling, coupled with prolonged screen time and exposure to negative news stories, can have devastating effects on individuals’ .

 This constant exposure to negative content can contribute to feelings of depression, anxiety, and low moods.